California Eats & Stays Hotels Joshua Tree USA

 Since “Joshua Tree” has the famous name (thanks U2!), it has become, in practice, an umbrella term for describing glamping sites across the Morongo Basin.

 In fact, the most beautiful Mojave Desert glamping sites tend to not be in the town of Joshua Tree itself, but in the neighboring sprawl, such as Yucca Valley, Landers, and 29 Palms.
-When we talk to people who frequent the Joshua Tree area, they always say they actually prefer staying in these 3 other towns more than the town of Joshua Tree.
+When we talk to people who frequent the Joshua Tree area, they always say they actually prefer staying in these 3 other towns more than the town of Joshua Tree, as that’s where you’re more likely to get that beautiful, peaceful desert experience.

 Joshua Tree vs. Joshua Tree National Park

-It can be a little confusing to people new to the area but Joshua Tree National Park is distinct from Joshua Tree, the town.
+It can be a little confusing to people new to the area but Joshua Tree National Park is different from Joshua Tree, the town.

 Rock formations at Joshua Tree National Park